bubnovd/Labs/CCNA/OSPF/Cisco. Answer_key.en.md

 ```
 ## Multi-Area OSPF

 17. Convert the network to use multi-area OSPF.
-R3 and R4 should be backbone routers, R1 a normal router in Area 1, and R2 and R5 ABRs as shown in the diagram below.
+R3 and R4 should be backbone routers, R1 a normal router in Area 1, and R2 and R5 ABRs as shown in the diagram below.[Areas](https://github.com/devi1/Labs/blob/master/CCNA/OSPF/areas.png)

 R3 and R4 require no change as all their interfaces are already in Area 0.